pafruchtenreich/ml-project-transformers-mlops/README.md

 ## Results and Experiments

-When fully trained, a very similar model yields the following performances :computer:
+When fully trained, a very similar model yields the following performances :

 | Model                        | ROUGE-1 | ROUGE-2 | ROUGE-L | Train Time (ep)  | Params  |
 |------------------------------|---------|---------|---------|------------------|---------|
 | Transformer                  | 0.20    | 0.04    | 0.15    | ~ $1.6 \times 10^4$ s (25) | $1.25 \times 10^7$  |

-The model was trained on an NVIDIA A100 GPU with 40 GB of high-bandwidth memory.
+The model was trained on an NVIDIA A100 GPU with 40 GB of high-bandwidth memory. :computer:

 ## Repository structure